Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 *One of the popular designs is to create one feature table for each entity , which contains all the features that descibe this particular entity.*

-Feature Store of an organization contains serveral ML Projects , and each ML project contains one or more feature tables and each feature table contains one or more feature that descibes a certain entity or set of entities.
+Feature Store contains serveral ML Projects, and each ML project contains one or more feature tables and each feature table contains one or more feature that descibes a certain entity or set of entities.

 ## Summary